kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## Intro to A-Frame

-**A-Frame** is an open source framework for developing WebVR.
-A-Frame is based on HTML, using the `<a-scene>` element.
+**A-Frame** is an open source framework for developing WebVR, based on HTML.
 Because it is cross-platform, we can experience A-Frame projects using anything from an Oculus Rift, to the browser on our desktop computer.

 Just like other websites, A-Frame projects can be inspected using a built-in visual 3D inspector.
 We can access this by opening any A-Frame scene, then hitting `<ctrl> + <alt> + i`